 PhD-Students´ Publication Output

-On average, a PhD student in machine learning and recommender systems, who was well supervised, and worked full-time, should have the following publications after four or five years: 1 very good journal or conference article; 3 full-papers at good conferences; 6 further publications at average conferences or workshops (mix of full papers, short papers, demos/posters).
+On average, a PhD student in machine learning and recommender systems, who was well supervised, and worked full-time, should have roughly the following publications after four or five years: 1 very good journal or conference article; 3 full-papers at good conferences; 6 other publications at average conferences or workshops (mix of full papers, short papers, demos/posters).
 On some of these publications, the PhD student should be the first author.
 Ideally, there are also one or two publications without the PhD supervisor as co-author.
 The number of publications may vary strongly depending on the type of paper and the venue.
 For instance, one full-paper at a conference has probably the same value as two or three short papers.
 And one short paper has the about same value as two or three posters/demos.
 One full-paper in a (very) good journal or conference may easily equal two or even three average conference publications.
 Consequently, a PhD student who has “only” three publications, but all at top-conferences and journals, may also have had a very good supervisor.
-However, if many PhD students have, for instance, their first publication only in the third year, and even after five years the best publication is only at a mediocre conference, you should be sceptical.
+However, if many PhD students of your potential supervisor have, for instance, their first publication only in the third year of their PhD, and even after five years the best publication is only at a mediocre conference, you should be sceptical.

 Publications & Venues